The only type of medieval house that survive today are those of the wealthy. They have survived because they were made out of stone.

 Peasants’ houses from this period have not survived because they were made out of sticks, straw and mud.
 They were one-roomed houses which the family shared with the animals.
 They made their houses themselves because they could not afford to pay someone to build them.
 The simplest houses were made out of sticks and straw.
 This was the general design of the medieval house.

 The Black Death of 1348 killed a large number of the peasant population.
 This meant that there were not enough peasants to work in the fields.
 Landowners desperate for workers to harvest their crops began offering wages to anyone who would work on their land.
 Peasants were, for the first time, able to offer their services to the landowner that would pay the highest wage.

+As with today, wealth played a role in the medieval house.
 With more money, peasants were able to afford better housing and many now lived in wattle and daub houses.

+Wattle and Daub houses were taller and wider than the simple stick and straw houses.
+They also offered better protection from the weather.
 They were made by first constructing a framework of timber, then filling in the spaces with wattle (woven twigs).
 Finally, the twigs were daubed with mud which, when dried, made a hard wall.

 This article is part of our larger selection of posts about the medieval period.
 To learn more, click here for our comprehensive guide to the Middle Ages.

 This article is also part of our larger selection of posts about Medieval Life.
 To learn more, click here for our comprehensive guide to Medieval Life.